 “A couple of times a car almost run him over.
 That ain’t nothing.
 He going to be a bigger star than Hank Aaron one of these days.
 Soon as he gets a little bit older, he going to jump the roofs.”

 According to the Times, when the book was initially released in 1976, “critics didn’t know what to make of an experimental, enigmatic picture book that straddled the line between children’s and adult literature.
 It received lukewarm reviews and quickly went out of print.”
 It was re-released by Duke University Press in 2018.

 12. Leo Tolstoy

 Tolstoy loved kids.
-At 21, the aristocrat opened a school for peasants on his estate.
-While writing Anna Karenina, he started working on schoolbooks for his students.
-Tolstoy wrote about his childhood, adapted Aesop’s Fables and Hindu stories, and penned playful fairy tales like Ivan the Fool and The Pheasant and the Cucumbers.
+In 1859, the aristocrat opened a school for peasant children on his estate.
+He also penned schoolbooks for his students.
+Tolstoy wrote about his childhood, adapted Aesop’s Fables and Hindu stories, and penned playful fairy tales like Ivan the Fool and The Peasant and the Cucumbers.
 When Tolstoy finished, he read the tales to his toughest critics—the tots at his schools.
 He asked them for pointers and reworked the stories until the tough crowd softened.
 Tolstoy eventually published the stories in two primers, the ABC Book and the New ABC Book, which became staples at Russian schools.

 Do you love reading?
 Are you eager to know incredibly interesting facts about novelists and their works?
 Then pick up our new book, The Curious Reader: A Literary Miscellany of Novels and Novelists, out now!